Serif Fonts Are Back (But Use Them With Purpose)

 A post from @krla_cook on HubSpot’s Marketing Blog put it perfectly:

 “Due to screen resolution limitations and an overall lack of online font support, designers avoided serif fonts for years to keep websites legible and clean.
-With recent improvements, serif fonts are having a big moment — and they’ve never looked more modern.”
+With recent improvements, serif fonts are having a big moment and they’ve never looked more modern.”

-And with tools like:
+And now, with helpful tools like:

-• Font Joy – smart AI-powered pairing suggestions
+• Font Joy – AI-powered pairing suggestions

 • Font Pair – curated Google Font combinations